sampsyo/cs6120/content/blog/2019-12-18-wasm-to-evm.md

-+++ title = "Wasm-to-EVM binary translator" extra.author = "Hongbo Zhang" extra.author_link = "https://www.cs.cornell.edu/~hongbo/" extra.bio = """Hongbo Zhang is a first PhD student in computer science.
++++ title = "Wasm-to-EVM binary translator" extra.author = "Hongbo Zhang" extra.author_link = "https://www.cs.cornell.edu/~hongbo/" extra.bio = """Hongbo Zhang is a first-year PhD student in computer science.
 He is interested in systems and computer architectures.
-He is also okay archer shooting recurve bow.""" +++
+He is also an okay archer shooting recurve bow.""" +++

 Ethereum has developed a stack-based architecture for executing their own Turing-complete instruction set called Ethereum Virtual Machine (EVM).
 The EVM currently used for running decentralized applications on Ethereum blockchain.